cdl-geneseo/critical-digital-practices/mod-3/one-text-three-views.md

 `curl https://www.gutenberg.org/files/205/205-0.txt > thoreau.txt`

 The file will be saved in the folder you created.
 If you switch over to your Finder or File Explorer and navigate to that folder, you should see a new file there, `thoreau.txt`.
-(If you're running Ubuntu for Windows, this will be the home folder of your Linux installation, not your Windows home folder.
-For more on navigating your Ubuntu installation, see the Appendix.)
+(If you're running Ubuntu for Windows, this will be the home folder of your Linux installation, not your Windows home folder.)

 You can right-click on it and tell your computer to open it in VS Code.
 Or, from the command line, you can type: